d-EURO/smartContracts/README.md

 	Circle EUR
 	VNX EUR
 	Stasis EUR
+ The new tokens in the bridges have different decimal places.

 ## Minting module v1
 In contrast to Frankencoin, dEURO does not use the minting module v1 at all

+## Minting module v1
+Interest is no longer paid when a position is opened but is credited as a debt on an ongoing basis and only has to be paid when a position is closed or modified.

+## Front-end gateway
+It is possible to use the SmartContracts through a gateway and thus obtain a refferal commission.
+This module is completely new.

 # Audit Reports
 2023-02-10 [Blockbite](https://github.com/Frankencoin-ZCHF/FrankenCoin/blob/main/audits/blockbite-audit.pdf)